 We use terms (such as ‘BFO:object’ or ‘Patrick Hayes’) to refer to entities, and relational expressions (such as ‘has_participant’) to assert that relations obtain between such entities.
 For both terms and relational expressions in BFO we distinguish between primitive and defined.
 ‘Entity’ is an example of one such primitive term.
 Primitive terms in a highest-level ontology such as BFO are terms which are so basic to our understanding of reality that there is no way of defining them in a non-circular fashion.
 For these, therefore, we can provide only elucidations, supplemented by examples and by axioms.

-Elucidation: An entity is anything that exists or has existed or will exist.
-[001-001]
+a(entity)[Elucidation: An entity is anything that exists or has existed or will exist.
+[001-001]]

-Examples: Julius Caesar, the Second World War, your body mass index, Verdi’s Requiem
+as(entity)[Examples: Julius Caesar\, the Second World War\, your body mass index\, Verdi’s Requiem]

 Exists_at

-Elucidation: a exists_at t means: a is an entity which exists at some temporal instant or a temporal interval t.
-[118-001]
+a(exists_at)[Elucidation: a exists_at t means: a is an entity which exists at some temporal instant or a temporal interval t.
+[118-001] ]

-Domain: entity
+a(exists_at)[Domain: entity]

-Range: temporal region
+a(exists_at)[Range: temporal region]

 ‘Exists’ here includes the case where a is occurring at t.